Performance Data

 Average Hours of Training Per Employee (Calendar Year)

-(2) Hours reported for 2019 and 2020 cover only environmental, health and safety training.
+Hours reported cover only environmental, health and safety training.
 Additional skills and leadership training, as well as new hire onboarding, took place, but were not recorded.

 Economic